unlistedphenomena/nexuswizz/src/content/contributing/translation-program/faq/index.md

 You can move the position of the tags within the string to make it more natural in your language – just be sure to move the whole tag.

-For more in-depth information on dealing with tags and code snippets, please refer to the [xircanet Translation Style Guide](/contributing/translation-program/translators-guide/#dealing-with-tags).
+For more in-depth information on dealing with tags and code snippets, please refer to the [nexus.org Translation Style Guide](/contributing/translation-program/translators-guide/#dealing-with-tags).

 ## Where do the strings live? {#strings}